 Odds are you’ve spent long hours finding the right auto or homeowner’s insurance.
 But what about disability insurance, which would replace lost income if you were unable to work?
 There are many types of insurance coverage and riders available in the market, and if you’re considering a purchase you should consult a licensed disability insurance agent.
 However, if you’re just starting to learn more about the benefits of disability insurance, here are some high level discussion points to consider.

 “Disability coverage is one of the most ignored insurance coverages out there,” observes Keith Kruk, a Texas-based regional vice president of Fidelity Brokerage Services.
 “But the greatest asset we have isn’t our home or our car,” he says.
 “It’s our ability to wake up each morning, go to work, and get a paycheck.”

-And disabilities are surprisingly common: One in three women and one in four men will have a disability that keeps them out of work for 90 days or more, at some point during an individual's working lifetime, according to The Life and Health Insurance Foundation for Education.
-“People need to understand the serious nature of how a physical disability can create a financial disability,” says Kruk.
+And disabilities are surprisingly common: One in three women and one in four men will have a disability that keeps them out of work for 90 days or more at some point during their working lifetime, according to The Life and Health Insurance Foundation for Education.1 “People need to understand the serious nature of how a physical disability can create a financial disability,” says Kruk.

 Cost and confusion